it3s/meppit-map-rails/README.md

 ## Usage

-To start using the leaflet-rails gem, follow the steps below (assuming you use the default asset pipeline):
+To start using the meppit-map-rails gem, follow the steps below (assuming you use the default asset pipeline):

 Open your application-wide CSS file (`app/assets/stylesheets/application.css`) and add the following line as a comment: